-The tour will begin with a drive through the Brooklyn neighborhood, a once-forgotten community and now of Jacksonville's mixed-use one growing neighborhoods that connects the historic LaVilla and Riverside neighborhoods.
+The tour will begin with a drive through the Brooklyn neighborhood, a once-forgotten community and now Jacksonville's growing mixed-use neighborhoods that connects the historic LaVilla and Riverside neighborhoods.
 We will view the beautiful architecture of the historic homes of the Riverside and Avondale neighborhoods nestled along the St. Johns River.
 See the diverse Murray Hill Neighborhood, home to artists, families, entrepreneurs who work hard to preserve, small businesses, and a walkable community.
 We will then make our way to the CORK Art Studio, the creative home to 60 artists in a network of three warehouses that total over 80,000 square feet.
 We will briefly visit the McCoys Creek Restoration Project site.
 This important neighborhood beautification project will provide opportunities for recreation and clean water and create more natural habitats for birds, fish, and wildlife.
-We will then travel to the Jacksonville Farmers Market, where locals have purchased fresh foods and vegetables for over 100 years, before visiting the recently revitalized Rail Yard which houses many unique small District, businesses, and then return to the Historic Prime Osborne Convention Center downtown Jacksonville.
+The tour will then travel to the Jacksonville Farmers Market, where locals have purchased fresh foods and vegetables for over 100 years before visiting the recently revitalized Rail Yard District, which houses many unique small businesses, and then returning to the Historic Prime Osborne Convention Center downtown Jacksonville.